All Episodes

 I said it first.

-It's their problem if they see you ought to be asking him, Senator McCain, aren't you worried?
+It's their problem if they say, you ought to be asking, Senator McCain, aren't you worried this sounds exactly like what Rush Limbaugh is saying?

 That's where the question ought to be asked.